 Board of Governors

-The Governors are appointed by the Board.
-The composition reflects a mix of past and current parents, former pupils, education professionals and independents with particularly relevant expertise.
-Generally, members will serve a maximum of two terms of four years each.
+The Governors are appointed by the Board for an initial term not exceeding four years.
+Governors are eligible to serve a second four-year term, but can be elected for a third only in exceptional circumstances defined by the Articles.
+The composition of the Board is set to reflect a mix of past and current parents, former pupils, education professionals and independents with particularly relevant expertise.
 The position is unpaid.

 The Chairman of the Board is Lord Matthew Sinclair.